f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-When finished troubleshooting you can set the logging level back to default (INFORMATIONAL)
+When you are finished troubleshooting, you can set the logging level back to default (INFORMATIONAL).

 .. code-block:: json